-Much of this unfortunate trend is due to more rigorous enforcement by the Department of Labor (DOL).
-A disgruntled employee or former employee filing a complaint with the agency can trigger a full investigation of your pay practices, including compliance with the federal minimum wage, overtime, child labor, and proper timekeeping and recordkeeping.
-In fact, much of the time, investigators uncover violations beyond the initial complaint.
-In 2014, the DOL recovered approximately $250 million for employer violations to the FLSA.
+All it takes is a disgruntled employee or former employee filing a complaint with the DOL to trigger a full investigation of your pay practices, including compliance with the federal minimum wage, overtime, child labor, and proper timekeeping and recordkeeping.
+This includes posting certain federal and state postings, such as the DOL notice informing employees of their rights under the FLSA.

-- Extends “statute of limitations”
+- Extends ‘statute of limitations’

-- Evidence of bad or good faith
+- Evidence of ‘good faith’ or ‘bad faith’

 Under various employment laws, courts can impose additional damages for “bad faith” (and, in turn, reduce or excuse violations where “good faith” exists”).
 FLSA plaintiffs can even double damages if there are signs of bad faith, which can include failing to display the appropriate postings.